 Design, Partnering, Management and Innovation (DPMI)

-What is Design, Partnering, Management and Innovation?
+What is Design, Partnering, Management & Innovation?

 DPMI is a leadership certificate in international development project management and social change.
 Development is the process of finding creative solutions to chronic problems of hunger, poverty, disease, joblessness, and powerlessness.
 Social change refers to any significant alteration over time in behavior patterns and cultural values and norms.
 Our DPMI program focuses on innovative approaches to create projects, facilitate stakeholder engagement, and strategic partnering in response to contemporary development challenges, hence creating the optimal conditions for positive social change.
 Learn more about our curriculum.